mtfaye/cust_analytics/README.md

 ## Customer Analytics

-For a marketing purpose of a retail company, we will perform some customer analysis in order to respond to these 3 questions below:
+For a marketing purpose of a retail company, we will perform a STP analysis in order to respond to these 3 questions below:

 - Will a customer buy a particular categories product?
 - Which Brand?